The Viking 74 has had its world premiere at the 2024 Fort Lauderdale Boat Show, turning heads with its clean design and impressive performance stats.

 Galley

-The galley is a proper sea-going one on the 74, and it comes in two arrangements.
+The 74's galley is a proper sea-going one, and it comes in two arrangements.
 You can have the almost enclosed version, or there's an island version, which allows for a more open vibe, like a kitchen you'd find at home, though it does sacrifice a bit of seating.

-All the Sub-Zero fridge drawers are wood-fronted & grain-matched, with the option to use them as fridges or freezers.
+All the Sub-Zero fridge drawers are wood-fronted and grain-matched, and you can use them as fridges or freezers.
 The handles are gorgeous in satin, avoiding the usual unsightly metal clips.
 You still have the lovely big drawer underneath for extra storage.

 The galley has even more integrated appliances, including a microwave hidden behind covers, an induction hob, and a sink.
-The saloon is well-lit, too.
-The 72 was a bit gloomy inside but now the combination of spotlights and strip lights that run fore and aft has brightened the area nicely.
+The saloon is well-lit, too, the combination of spotlights and strip lights that run fore and aft has brightened the area nicely.

-Forward of the galley, behind the "windscreen" that's such a distinctive part of the boat's exterior design, there is a utility/tech space.
+Forward of the galley, behind the "windscreen," which is such a distinctive part of the boat's exterior design, there is a utility/tech space.
 It's big though, big enough in fact to have an extra berth fitted for the occasional overnight guest.
 It does lack ventilation and natural light, however.

 Owner's Cabin